A robust cosmic standard ruler from the cross-correlations of galaxies and dark sirens: Results

 \subsection{Forecasts for cosmological parameters}

 The data used in this analysis, denoted as $\mathbf{C}_\ell^{\text{obs}}$, consists of the average cross-correlations from 1000 simulations computed in our fiducial cosmology.
 As discussed in subsection \ref{subsec:estimator}, since actual BBH data is observed in terms of luminosity distance, it is necessary to convert the cross-correlations from $C^{gb}_\ell(z_g, z_b)$ to $C^{gb}_\ell(z, D_L)$.
-The theoretical input we use in the likelihood is the average of the same simulations, translated to any given set of cosmological parameters via Eq. \eqref{eq:alm_D4}.
+The theoretical input we use in the likelihood is the average of the same simulations, translated to any given set of cosmological parameters via Eq.~\eqref{eq:alm_D4}.

 The distance bins are kept fixed but can be defined arbitrarily, independently of the redshift bins.
 For this analysis we choose 50 distance bins ranging from $D_{\text{fid}}(z=0)$ to $D_{\text{fid}}(z=2)$, in equally spaced redshift intervals, where by $D_{\text{fid}}$ we mean the luminosity distance calculated in the fiducial cosmology.
-This binning strategy offers two key advantages: first, it ensures that each distance bin includes one or more thin redshift bins in the discrete sum of Eq. \eqref{eq:alm_D4}.
-Second, the cross-correlation in the fiducial cosmology becomes a diagonal stripe, which simplifies the computation of the inverse correlation matrices in Eq. \eqref{eq:gal_bbh_chi2_matrix}.
+This binning strategy offers the practical advantage that it ensures that each distance bin includes one or more thin redshift bins in the discrete sum of Eq.~\eqref{eq:alm_D4}.

-For our short-term LVK O5 forecast we account for the effects of weak lensing magnification on luminosity distances, the impact of non-linear corrections to the matter power spectrum using HaloFit \cite{2003MNRAS.341.1311S}, and a visibility mask covering \sfrac{1}{3} of the sky applied to the galaxy maps -- see Fig. \ref{fig:joint_bbh_pdf}.
+For our short-term LVK O5 forecast we account for the effects of weak lensing magnification on luminosity distances, the impact of non-linear corrections to the matter power spectrum using HaloFit \cite{2003MNRAS.341.1311S}, and a visibility mask covering \sfrac{1}{3} of the sky applied to the galaxy maps -- see Fig.~\ref{fig:joint_bbh_pdf}.
 Since the cross-correlation signal for LVK O5 is significantly weaker compared to ET+2CE, we limit the likelihood analysis to the redshift range $0 \leq z \leq 1$, and to multipoles $2 \leq \ell \leq 400$.
 Additionally, we employ broad uninformative priors for \(H_0\) and \(\Omega_m\):

 The results from this scenario, depicted in Fig.~\ref{fig:lvko5}, yield \(H_0 = 68.3^{+4.2}_{-5.0} \, \hunit \), and \(\Omega_m = 0.44^{+0.15}_{-0.37}\) when we try to constrain these two parameters jointly.
 If, instead, we fix $\Omega_m$ and vary only $H_0$, as often done in current dark siren analyses, we obtain $H_0 =70.4 \pm 3.0\,\hunit$, which significantly outperforms the constraints obtained with the GWTC-3 \cite{GWTC3_constraints,Alfradique:2023giv} dataset which have \(\sigma(H_0) \simeq 15\, \hunit \).
 The forecast constraint on $\Omega_m$ is however very weak for LVK O5.